 The highlight of the film is the climactic bus v/s tanga race which holds up quite well even today as the race is intercut with cheering villagers and has all the drama as Chand Usmani and Ajit valiently hold up the bridge the latter had destroyed, so that the tanga can go over it.
 This is because the the race is involving and has you rooting for the underdog and you cannot help but feel good at the end as man finally defeats the machine!

 Interestingly, Vyjayanthimala wasn’t the first choice for the film.
 The film was launched with Dilip Kumar and Madhubala at the height of their romance.
-A 10-day schedule was held in Bombay which was to be follwed by a 45-day schedule in Bhopal, followed by another in Poona.
-However Madhubala’s father, Ataullah Khan, refused to let her go out of Bombay citing her ill-health as the cause though the actual reason was that he thoroughly disapproved of her romance with Dilip Kumar and did not want them to go outsdoors for such a long period of time.
+The pair even finished the first schedule in Bombay, which went off smoothly enough.
+This was was to be followed by a 45-day schedule around Bhopal, and another one in Poona.
+However Madhubala’s father, Ataullah Khan, refused to let her go out of Bombay citing her ill-health as the cause though the actual reason was that he thoroughly disapproved of her romance with Dilip Kumar and did not want them to go outdoors for such a long period of time.
 Chopra then dropped Madhubala from the film, replacing her with Vyjayanthimala.
 An enraged Ataullah Khan took Chopra to court.
 The case made headlines as Dilip Kumar sided with Chopra against Madhubala even though he loved her saying the film could not be made without the Bhopal schedule.
 When the movie was released, the judge saw the film and maintained that Chopra and Dilip Kumar were right.
 The film could indeed not be done without the Bhopal schedule, he declared.
 Madhubala lost both, the case and Dilip Kumar.

 The lead pair are ably supported by Ajit, Chand Usmani, Leela Chitnis.
 Jeevan makes a good villain and Johnny Walker lights up the screen whenever he is on.
 On the technical side, special mention must be made of MN Malhotra’s superb on-location photography.

 The film is a musical high for OP Nayyar and lyricist Sahir Ludhianvi.
 Each of the songs in the film was a raging hit and won OP Nayyar the Filmfare Award for Best Music.
-Naya Daur sees Nayyar use several Punjabi rhythms especially from the Bhangra folk dances – Udhein Jab Jab Zulfein Teri (Asha Bhosle-Mohammed Rafi), Reshmi Salwar Kurta Jaali ka (Asha Bhosle-Shamshad Begum) and Yeh Desh Hai Veer Jawanon ka (Mohammed Rafi-Balbir) besides his signature ‘tanga’ song – Maang ke Saath Tumhara (Asha Bhosle-Mohammed Rafi).
+Naya Daur sees Nayyar use several Punjabi rhythms especially from the Bhangra folk dances – Udhein Jab Jab Zulfein Teri (Asha Bhosle-Mohammed Rafi), Reshmi Salwar Kurta Jaali Ka (Asha Bhosle-Shamshad Begum) and Yeh Desh Hai Veer Jawanon ka (Mohammed Rafi-Balbir) besides his signature ‘tanga’ song – Maang ke Saath Tumhara (Asha Bhosle-Mohammed Rafi).
 Another extremely well composed song is the Johnny Walker ditty, Main Bambai ka Babu (Rafi).
-But the piece-de-resistance of the film is undoubtedly Saathi Haath Badana (Asha-Rafi).
-The other person for whom Naya Daur is a triumph is Asha Bhosle.
+But the piece-de-resistance of the film is undoubtedly Saathi Haath Badhana (Asha-Rafi), a typically left leaning collective call for people to join hands and work together.
+The other person for whom Naya Daur is a triumph musically is Asha Bhosle.
 1957 was her breakthrough year when OP Nayyar used her to sing the heroine’s songs in Tumsa Nahin Dekha and Naya Daur and SD Burman too gave her the heroine’s songs in Paying Guest and Nau Do Gyarah, as they both groomed her into a playback singer par excellence.